Azure/acr/docs/acr-roadmap.md

 Customers have asked for more granular IP restrictions to their registry, in addition to authentication.
 As a shared registry API, this does present some challenges that we're incrementally addressing.

-In [March of 2019 we added preview support for VNet and Firewall rules](https://azure.microsoft.com/en-us/blog/azure-container-registry-virtual-network-and-firewall-rules-preview-support/).
+In [March of 2019 we added preview support for VNet and Firewall rules through Service Endpoints](https://azure.microsoft.com/en-us/blog/azure-container-registry-virtual-network-and-firewall-rules-preview-support/).
 This allows customers to restrict their acr endpoint to requests from within the defined Azure VNet, or any whitelisted ip ranges.

-ACR VNet support is supported with AKS and VMs hosting container images.
-The container host infrastructure must be placed within the customers VNet as the host must be able to pull the image, from the registry that's in the VNet.
+The Service Endpoint approach to VNets puts firewall rules on the public endpoint, which limits the inbound traffic to network packets from reources defined as inside the VNet.
+However, the traffic does travel across the public network to be ingested.

+**Private Links** is the next iteration of VNet & Firewall rules.
+With private endpoints, customers can assign private IPs to their resources, including ACR.
+This means that traffic from the VNet is not routed across the public network.

+We plan to GA ACR VNet & Firewall rules when we complete the private link enhancements, and we add a new consumption pricing tier.

+#### Multi-tenant Services & VNets

 For container hosts that are not within the customers Azure VNet, such as multi-tenant services like Azure ML, ACI, Azure DevOps hosted build agents and ACR Tasks, the host is unable to pull the image.
 The host can only pull the image if it's in the VNet.
 We refer to this as the bootstrapping problem.